jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 `Block items with tags` Allows you to always hide items when they contain specific tags, you can add tags to items by editing their metadata.

-`Allow items with tags` Allows you only show items that contain specific tags, you can add tags to items by editing their metadata.
+`Allow items with tags` Allows you to only show items that contain specific tags, you can add tags to items by editing their metadata.

 `Access Schedule` Allows you to set the timeframe(s) where this user is allowed to login, media can only play during the timeframe and will be stopped past it.